avandenbussche/tor-containernet/README.md

 #### Sample Workflow

-First ensure the dummy server is listening by running `make openwrt-launch-dummy-server` on the hose machine.
-Then, to rebuild the `.ipk` from a fresh TorSH compilation for the target architecture, run:
+To rebuild the `.ipk` from a fresh TorSH compilation for the target architecture, run:

 1. `make torsh-cross RUSTC_ARCH=<rustc-arch>`
 2. `make util-generate-tar OPENWRT_ARCH=<openwrt-arch> RUSTC_ARCH=<rustc-arch>`